 What Do I Need To Make Homemade Uncrustables?

 Now you no longer need to stress about the fact that Smucker's discontinued their grilled cheese uncrustables, because you can make them yourself at home with these grilled cheese uncrustables ingredients.

 - Bread—For this recipe, try to choose a bread that is a little denser and holds up well in the freezer.
 Most white or wheat breads should work nicely.

-- Sandwich Fixings—Feel free to get creative here!
+- Sandwich Fixings—Feel free to get creative here and we have a toppings list if you need some ideas!
 If your kids love meat and cheese sandwiches, stuff your bread with ham and cheddar and cook using the air fryer method described below.
 In the case that your kids are more the PB&J type, grab your preferred peanut butter and jelly have a look there or follow the uncrustable steps below and skip the toasting part.

 - Butter (for air fryer uncrustables only)—If you’re going the savory meat and cheese uncrustable route, you’ll need a little bit of melted butter to ensure that your sandwiches crisp up nicely in the air fryer.

 - A Circle Cutter—A circle cutter or even a wide-mouthed glass or mason jar will help to make your homemade uncrustables look like the real deal.

 - A Fork—You’ll use the prongs of a fork to crimp your uncrustables closed.
 This is especially vital if you’re planning on freezing your uncrustables.